-Included in this packet is a sample Pay Order for you to use (see "Forms").
+If needed, organizations can go to the Office of Student Engagement for a Pay Order for you to use.
 Once you have completed the form, attach your invoice (or, in some cases a contract) and deliver it to Accounts Payable (Nelson 208).
 The check will automatically be sent to the address listed on the form unless you specify that you will pick it up.
 Checks are cut on Mondays and Thursdays.
 The time frame for getting checks cut on these days normally follows this pattern: